 A triadic color scheme is comprised of three colors evenly spaced on the color wheel.
 The two most basic triadic palettes are the primary colors red, blue, and yellow and the secondary hues orange, purple, and green.

 If you have any questions about finding your perfect wedding color combination, contact Hello Productions.
+We know that planning a wedding can be difficult and stressful.
+Check out our blog to learn some tips for easing the stress of planning.
 We want to help you plan your dream wedding!